cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

 ii) disrupts the normal flow of control to report to the user that the exception was thrown and abruptly terminates the program.

-In this example, the `exception` method is not completed and the program crashes.
+In this example, the `exception` method does not finish executing as it normally would (because of the exception) and the program crashes.
 Please note that the program doesn't crash because an exception occurred.
 Instead, it crashes because the exception was not *handled* properly.

 Go ahead and test it out.
 Copy/paste this code into a `.java` file on Odin and try to run it.
 Did it do what you expected?